lemlac/mulem/docs/reference.md

     apiFetch(callback)
 ```

 But you can't inline the function directly like you can in other languages.
-You need some way switch between signficant whitespace for *block mode* and insignificant whitespace for *inline mode.* Mulang's solution is the `do`/`end` pattern.
+You need some way switch between significant whitespace for *block mode* and insignificant whitespace for *inline mode.* Mulang's solution is the `do`/`end` pattern.
 That's the signal to make the switch between block mode and inline mode. **`end` always closes the nearest `do`.** The two keywords are semantically linked.

 ```
 doThing() =